porrasm/ez-stream/README.md

 ## Hosting

-Hosting is very simple
+Hosting is very simple.

 - Clone this repo
 - In `backend/` and `relay-server/` directories make `.env` files (.env.examples included)
 - `relay-server/` configuration file has the `SERVERS=` value.
 Enter the IP address of you machine there in the correct format (format in .env.example).
 You can use multiple servers or host the media server on a different machine.
 No instructions for that but source is very simple.
+- `SECRET=` is the password for you users.
+It's optional in the `relay-server/` .env file.
 - Run the `run.sh` script in the root directory

 Done.

+PS: The HTTP and RTMP ports need to match the values given in the .env.example.
+If you want to change them you will have some problems because of the media server package I used (it has hardcoded port values).

 ## To do

-- Authentication (anyone can stream and watch now)
+- Publish authentication (anyone can stream now)